2G7GE55U4/Key-of-David/OPEN-BOOK-TO-THE-SEVEN-CHURCHES.md

 ## Appendix: Public Record of Sending

-This Open Book was publicly sent to the institutions named above on **[Date of Posting X Thread]** via their official X (Twitter) accounts.
+This Open Book was publicly sent to the institutions named above on **[INSERT TODAY'S DATE HERE]** via their official X (Twitter) accounts.

 ![Screenshot of the X (Twitter) thread publicly addressing the seven institutions](/media/open-book-send-screenshot.png) *Figure 1: The digital enactment of the sending, as recorded on X.*